pymupdf/PyMuPDF/docs/font.rst

       :rtype: float

+   .. attribute:: is_bold

+   .. attribute:: is_italic

+   .. attribute:: is_monospaced

-   .. attribute:: is_writable
+   .. attribute:: is_serif

-      * New in v1.18.0

-      Indicates whether this font can be used with :ref:`TextWriter`.
+      A number of attributes with obvious meanings.
+Reflect some values of the :attr:`Font.flags` dictionary.

       :rtype: bool

 .. rubric:: Footnotes

 .. [#f1] MuPDF does not support all fontfiles with this feature and will raise exceptions like *"mupdf: FT_New_Memory_Face((null)): unknown file format"*, if it encounters issues.
-The :ref:`TextWriter` methods check :attr:`Font.is_writable`.

-.. [#f2] The built-in module *array* has been chosen for its speed and its compact representation of values.
+.. [#f2] The built-in Python module `array` has been chosen for its speed and low memory requirement.

 .. include:: footer.rst